Latin-American Journal of Computing

 The editorial team is made up of academics from recognized and accredited universities worldwide.
 The list of its members can be found at the following link.

-* Manuscripts sent after the submission deadlines will be reviewed for the next issue.
-For every manuscript submitted to LAJC, a notification of acceptance/rejection will be given within an average time of 8 weeks, not exceeding the notification due date.
-These dates are referential (and subject to change) for better management of the editorial process and should not be considered a guarantee of publication.
-Please, check the current Call for Papers section to know the exact submission, notification and publication dates.
+For every manuscript submitted to LAJC, a notification of acceptance or rejection will be issued within an average time of 12 weeks, not exceeding the maximum notification due date.
+Please note that publication and notification dates are referential and subject to change to ensure better editorial management.
+These dates do not represent a guarantee of publication.

 At the Latin-American Journal of Computing (LAJC), we understand the importance of timely dissemination of research.
 That is why we offer the unique opportunity to publish your Accepted Version immediately after your article successfully passes the rigorous peer-review process.